cat101/rf433-to-rest/README.md

 <img src="images/sample%20remotes.jpg" width="50%">

 # About the software setup
-The server is written in NodeJS and uses restify to handle the HTTP connections.
+The server is written in NodeJS and uses restify to handle HTTP connections.
 The webhook API leverages [node-webhooks](https://github.com/roccomuso/node-webhooks).
-In order to install the server just clone the repository and do `npn install`.
-As part of the installation npn will clone the rcswitch repository and make a native RFSniffer (based [433Utils](https://github.com/ninjablocks/433Utils)).
+In order to install the server clone this repository and do `npn install`.
+As part of the installation npn will clone the rcswitch repository and build a native RFSniffer (based [433Utils](https://github.com/ninjablocks/433Utils)).
 RFSniffer requires git, build-essential and WiringPi to be installed on the Raspberry Pi.

+For starter just launch the server doing `node index.js`.
+You should see an eventcode on the console every time you press a button on your RF device.
+I encourage you to look at `config.js` and `rf433-app.conf`for additional setup details.
+This later file can then be copied to `/etc/init` to register the server with the OS upstart service.

 # Using the REST bridge